juju/docs/src/en/commands.md

    _--no-browser  (= false)_

-   do not try to open the web browser, just print the Juju GUI URL
+   Do not try to open the web browser, just print the Juju GUI URL

    _--show-credentials  (= false)_

-   show admin credentials to use for logging into the Juju GUI
+   Show admin credentials to use for logging into the Juju GUI

    **Details:**